 The demand for qualified STEM professionals is high, but the supply of STEM workers to fill these positions is at risk if underrepresented groups are not engaged in these fields.
 URMs complete high school at lower rates than their peers.
 They also score lower on their standardized test scores, which can serve as a barrier to college admission.
 The retention to graduation rates for URMs who do enroll as undergraduate STEM majors are comparatively low as well.
 As a result, the engineering workforce does not look like America.
 However, progress is being made.

-Underrepresented minorities have earned nearly three times as many engineering bachelor’s degrees, more than four times as many engineering master’s degrees, and more than seven times as many engineering doctorate degrees in 2011 than they did in 1977.
+Underrepresented minorities in STEM education have earned nearly three times as many engineering bachelor’s degrees, more than four times as many engineering master’s degrees, and more than seven times as many engineering doctorate degrees in 2011 than they did in 1977.
 And in 2011, 30 percent of URM engineering bachelors’ recipients graduated from a NACME Partner University.
 Visit the NACME Research Publications page for more about URM’s and NACME,